siramsay/100-days-of-code-R3/README.md

 # 100 Days Of Code - Log

+### Day 128 2020 March 23, Tuesday

+**Today's Progress**

+1. Prepare Upload Hide and Show Testing on Safari with develop and web inspector Cleaning up Touch code.
+2. Working between desktop and Laptop with Mega Sync testing, this worked and allows for only using Laptop as the git remote repo to commit changes.
+3. Testing the Touch hover pseudo class, need to maybe go with the solution as is and then clone to a new repo.

+**Thoughts:** Good to have a project like this, you just keeping on "hitting walls" which needs research, CSS level 4 Media queries for detecting hover interesting.

+**Link to work:**

+1.

 ### Day 127 2020 March 22, Monday

 **Today's Progress**

 1. Prepare Upload Hide and Show trying to work on how to get touchmove to work / testing on Safari with develop and web inspector

 **Thoughts:** Touch is way more complex than meet the eye.
 Why does the function keep running multiple times between each touch console.log

 **Link to work:**